Anonymous1925/Hinter/README.md

 # MutaInT
 MutaInT's code and experiemental data repository.
-Linked to the paper "Testing for Intersectional Bias in Large Language Models"
+This is the repository for the paper titled "Testing for Intersectional Bias in Large Language Models"